New publication is a go-to reference on all things biosimilars

 - The “patent dance” pre-litigation mechanism for exchanging patent information and contentions

 - Issues of patent infringement, validity, and enforceability, and how they have been litigated in the biosimilars context

 - Antitrust claims regarding tactics used to allegedly halt or delay biosimilar competition

 - Potential product liability issues related to biosimilar products

 - Regulations and frequently-evolving FDA guidance applicable to biosimilar applications

-The Goodwin authors include Rob Cerwinski, Michael Cottler and Alexandra Valenti as senior editors, and contributors Christine Armellino, Beth Ashbridge, Naomi Birbach, Elaine Herrmann Blais, Jacqueline Genovese Bova, James Breen, Brian Burgess, Cindy Chang, Linnea Cipriano, Jane Cullis, Natasha Daughtrey, Kevin DeJong, Brian Drummond, Sarah Frederick, Christopher Holding, Zachariah Holmes, Nilda Isidro, William James, William Jay, Glenn Kerner, Ira Levy, Alexandra Lu, Daniel Margolis, Nicholas Mitrokostas, Elizabeth Mulkey, Emily Rapalino, Alison Siedor, Steven Tjoe, Josh Weinger, Daryl Wiesen, Huiya Wu and Keith Zullow.
+The Goodwin authors include Rob Cerwinski, Michael Cottler and Alexandra Valenti as senior editors, and contributors Christine Armellino, Beth Ashbridge, Naomi Birbach, Elaine Herrmann Blais, Jacqueline Genovese Bova, James Breen, Brian Burgess, Cindy Chang, Linnea Cipriano, Jane Cullis, Natasha Daughtrey, Kevin DeJong, Brian Drummond, Christopher Holding, Zachariah Holmes, Nilda Isidro, William James, William Jay, Glenn Kerner, Alexandra Lu, Daniel Margolis, Nicholas Mitrokostas, Elizabeth Mulkey, Emily Rapalino, Alison Siedor, Steven Tjoe, Josh Weinger, Daryl Wiesen, Huiya Wu and Keith Zullow.